 - An electronic copy of the presentation

 Pauline McGregor, PhD.
-CChem has fulfilled a variety of roles in over thirty years in the pharmaceutical industry.
-She is an expert in quality systems and procedures, GMP regulations and analytical chemistry.
+CChem MRSC has fulfilled a variety of roles in over thirty years in the pharmaceutical industry.
+She is an expert in analytical procedures, quality systems and GMP regulations.

-Pauline was a member of the USP expert panel for Validation, Verification and Transfer of Analytical Procedures and is currently on a USP Chemical Medicines expert committee.
-Pauline is also a member of The Royal Society of Chemistry, UK and is on their current directory for consultants.
+As a USP volunteer, Pauline was a proud member of the initial USP expert panel for Validation, Verification and Transfer of Analytical Procedures and a member of a USP Chemical Medicines Monograph expert review committee.
+She continues to be a USP expert volunteer.
+Pauline is also a member of The Royal Society of Chemistry, UK and is listed on their current directory for consultants.

 |Course End Date||Nov-10, 2020 12:00 pm|

 |Cut off date||Nov 09, 2020|